meilisearch/documentation/learn/advanced/asynchronous_updates.md

 ## Update workflow

-1. When you make an update request, MeiliSearch puts it in the update queue, sets the request `status` to `enqueued` and returns an `updateId`
+1. When you make an update request, MeiliSearch puts it in the update queue, sets the request `status` to `enqueued` and returns an `uid`
 2. When the queue reaches your update request, MeiliSearch begins processing it and changes the request `status` to `processing`
 3. Once the update has been finalized, MeiliSearch marks it as `processed`, if it was successful, or `failed`, in case the update failed
 4. Requests marked as `processed` are not deleted and will remain visible in [the operation list](/reference/api/updates.md#get-all-update-status)